Preparing Sassy water in my kitchen, stay watered down

 Preparing Sassy water in my kitchen.

-Don’t you love it when you examine the nutritional value for any bottle of water, its reads zero calories, zero fat, zero carbs, zero sodium, and zero sugar?
-Before we get to a wonderful drink to quench your thirst with zero calories and great nutritional value.
-Let’s first take a Hydration 101 review of facts to make sure we know the importance of staying hydrated in the summer’s heat and humidity.
+Don’t you love it when you examine the nutritional value of any bottle of water—zero calories, zero fat, zero carbs, zero sodium, and zero sugar?
+Before we get to a wonderful drink to quench your thirst with zero calories and great nutritional value, let’s first review the facts of Hydration 101 to make sure we know the importance of staying hydrated in the summer heat and humidity.

 Hydration Fact Sheet